-Where impairment indicators are identified, management performs an impairment assessment and in each instance determines the recoverable amount of respective assets as the 'fair value less costs to sell', calculated by reference to the market of relevant assets, less costs which would be incurred on disposal.
-For a sample of assets, the Group engages independent valuation specialists to determine their respective fair values.
+Whenever such indications exist, management performs impairment assessment and determines the recoverable amount of the respective assets as the 'fair value less costs to sell', calculated by reference to the market of relevant assets, less costs which would be incurred on disposal.
+For certain assets, the Group engages independent valuation specialists to determine the assets' fair value.

-We specifically focused on the impairment assessment for property, plant and equipment given the judgements involved in determining the recoverable amount for each asset.
+We specifically focused on the impairment assessment of property, plant and equipment due to the degree of judgement involved in determining the recoverable amount for each asset.